Gear Up for Touch-A-Truck Events in Orlando

 2. Fuel up.

-We all tell our children that, just like gas fuels a vehicle, proper nutrition and water fuels our bodies.
+We all tell our children that, just like gas fuels a vehicle, proper nutrition and water fuel our bodies.
 Hit the brakes on hangry mode by eating beforehand and/or packing enough snacks and drinks.

 3. Dress for success.

-Got a firefighter hat or construction hard-hat in your toy box?
+Got a firefighter hat or construction hard hat in your toy box?
 Well, now’s the time to wear it!
 Kiddos love dressing like community helpers.
 Plus, truck-themed hats (or any cap in general) will provide an additional layer of sun protection.

 Also, because kiddos may be allowed to climb on truck ladders and such, there’s no need to wear your Sunday best.
 Play clothes are suitable—mud stains and all.